WaylonWalker/waylonwalker.com/pages/blog/how-i-deploy-2021.md

 key = make_hash(Path(__file__).read_text(), article.content, article.metadata['title'])
 ```

 ## accessing the cache

-Plugins can access the cache, add to it, and set thier own expiration interval.
-Here is an example from the built in markdown rendering function.

-## accessing the cache

 Now that we have a cache and a key we can ask the cache for values.